ibehave-ibots/Building-Robust-Neuroscience-Experiments-with-Python-and-PsychoPy-Dec24/installation-instructions/windows_install.md

 Check if you are affected by this and consider uninstalling Anaconda and replacing it with Miniforge.

 1. Download the Miniforge3 installer for Windows https://conda-forge.org/download/ and run it
-2. IMPORTANT: In the installer, check the box that says "Add Miniforge3 to PATH" (even though the installer says this is not recommmended)
 3. Proceed through the installer with default settings
-3. To verify the installation worked, go to VSCode and, in the top menu select Terminal -> New Terminal
-4. In the terminal that opened, type  `conda --version`
+3. To verify the installation worked, open the program "Miniforge Prompt" and type `conda --version` --- you should see a program version printed out
-5. You should see a version number.
-If you don't, close VSCode and open it again.

 ## Step 4: Setting up Python
 Now we can create a new Python environment where we can install all the packages that we will need in this course.

-1. In the VSCode terminal, create a new environment by typing: `conda create -n psychopy python=3.8` and type 'y' (yes) to confirm
+1. In Minforge Prompt, create a new environment by typing: `conda create -n psychopy python=3.8` and type 'y' (yes) to confirm
 2. After it finishes, type: `conda activate psychopy` to activate the new environment --- You should see (psychopy) at the start of your terminal line
 3. Then, finally install the required packages by typing `pip install psychopy psychtoolbox pytest ipytest ipykernel`
 4. You may experience an error that says `Microsoft Visual C++ 14.0 is required`.
 To fix this, you have to download the [C++ build tools][https://visualstudio.microsoft.com/visual-cpp-build-tools/] and, in the installer, tick the option for "Desktop development with C++".